hayesjt/preoccupied_pup/README.md

 ### Overview

-A platform dedicated to tracking and managing the life of your dogs training schedule, eating schedule, mood, grooming, and activities.
+A platform dedicated to tracking and managing your dogs training schedule, eating schedule, medications, mood, grooming, and activities.
 This will help pet owners enhance the health and well-being of their dog(s).

 ### Technologies required (besides typical Hackbright tech stack)